drpatrik/yammc/README.md

         ./run

         If someone want to do a Windows port I would appriticate a pull request.
-The same goes for other modifications.
+The same goes for any other modification.
 I am an utter novice in the land of game development.

         How to install gtest: